mkallipo/affiliation-matching/README.md

 This is done by splitting the string whenever a , or ; is found, then apply certain ‘association rules’ to these substrings, then keep only the substrings that contain ‘keywords’, and finally cut even more the strings when necessary, by keeping only the words close to certain keywords like ‘university’, ‘institute’, or 'hospital'.
 After this procedure the average length is reduced to ~35 (for example, the affiliation A1 becomes `"research epidemiology statistics universit paris cite"` with length 53, while A2 is split to `["graduate school medicine","universit tokyo","chiba universit graduate school"` (of lengths 24, 15, 31 respectively, and finally A3 becomes `"universit california`" (length 20)).

-4. Now the algorithm checks whether a substring that has a keyword is contained to (or contains one) legal name/alternative name of an organization in the openAIRE database and if so, it applies cosine similarity to find which is the best match.
+4. Now the algorithm checks whether a substring, that has a keyword, is contained to (or contains one) legal name/alternative name of an organization in the openAIRE database and if so, it applies cosine similarity to find which is the best match.
 After several experiments the threshold for strings containing ‘universit’ is set to 0.7 while for all others is set to 0.82.

 5. Final step.
 It is possible that several matchings are found whose similarity scores are above the thresholds.